Brexit: The Need to Consider the Implications for the Patient

 Preparing for something that might not happen or trying to second guess the negotiations is a costly business for companies.
 Financially, companies will have had to make provisions for multiple scenario.
 Each of these exercises will have an impact on the business and subsequently on the patient.

 The Brexit narrative rolls on without a firm direction.
-The next nine months are now pivotal.
+The next few months are now pivotal.

 If you would like to have an initial chat with us about how Brexit is ompacting on your company and what we might be able to do to help you then please contact us.
 You can call us on 00353 52 61 76 706 or simply complete the webform below and we will get back to you.